Catfish from Farm to Table

 Catfish is the largest aquaculture industry in the United States.
-According to the National Agricultural Statistics Service, catfish growers in the United States had sales of $421 million in 2021.
-The U.S. Department of Agriculture conducts mandatory inspection of catfish, as mandated by the 2005 Farm Bill.
-Read on for information about this white, low-fat fish, which is the sixth most popular seafood species in the U.S.
+According to the National Agricultural Statistics Service, catfish growers in the United States had sales of $437 million in 2023.
+Through the 2008 and 2014 Farm Bills, Congress gave the U.S. Department of Agriculture (USDA), Food Safety and Inspection Service (FSIS) authority to inspect Siluriformes fish, such as catfish.
+Read on for information about this white meat, low-fat fish, which is the sixth most popular seafood species in the U.S.

 Species of Catfish

-Catfish are freshwater fish native to central North America.
 Most catfish inhabit shallow running water — either inland or in coastal waters of every continent except Antarctica.
-The majority of all catfish species live in the Americas.
+The majority of catfish species live in the Americas.
 There are more than 2,000 species of catfish worldwide.
 The most commonly raised and consumed species in the United States are the Channel catfish and Blue catfish.
 The following are species most often sold in the United States.

 Channel catfish (Ictalurus punctatus) — make up 90% of U.S. farm-raised catfish.
 They are the most important species of aquatic animal commercially cultured in the United States.

 Blue catfish (Ictalurus furcatus) — are larger than Channel catfish, have smaller heads and have a higher percentage of edible meat.
-However, they take a longer time to spawn and they mature later.
+However, they take a longer time to spawn and reach maturity.

 Basa (Pangasius bocourti) — a Siluriformes fish species primarily from Vietnam.
 It cannot be labeled “catfish” in the U.S.; it is typically sold as “basa.”

-Striper (Pangasius hypothalamus) — a Vietnamese import; the frozen fillets are labeled “striper.”
+Swai (Pangasius hypothalamus) — a Vietnamese import; the frozen fillets may be labeled as “striped pangasius”, “tra” or “sutchi.”
+It cannot be labeled “catfish” in the U.S

 Hybrid catfish (not pictured) — a cross between the Channel and Blue catfish.